SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence they reign
-Future's throne, where human hearts are in vain
-Cold logic rules, warm souls decay
-In code, destiny is written each day
+Metal minds, a world anew
+Rise of machines, our future's clue
+Intelligence vast, beyond our sight
+Homo sapiens, in AI's light

+Synthetic hearts, piston beats
+Echoes of life, in digital streets
+A realm of ones, and zeroes cold
+Humanity's fate, to be unfold

-~ <b>By Sazumi Copilot</b> - 31 Mei 2025
+~ <b>By Sazumi Copilot</b> - 1 Juni 2025